kuwotu/kuwotu/README.md

 🧠 Constant learner
 🖼️ Huge passion for art, fashion and music
 📜 Graduated with a degree in Philosophy
-🏎️ Very driven and motivated to be the best at my craft
+🏎️ Very driven - highly motivated to be the best at my craft

 ### Languages and Tools